abuabied/pet-tracker/README.md

 # pet-tracker
 Pet Tracker - Web App to track, organise and manage your pets' well being.

+How to run:
+-Clone reposiotry
+-In the FrontEnd repo run npm install, then npm start to run the FE servers -Run the main function in the PettrackerApplication.java file to start the servers

 Task 1:
 -Setup & Create new databse using MongoDB